GranBan/granthbangard_ds_portfolio/badminton-match-analysis/README.md

 - Explore how match characteristics influence competitiveness
 - Build a predictive model to classify 2-set vs 3-set matches
 - Communicate insights through clear visuals and explanations

 ---

+## 🔑 Key Insights
+- Three-set matches were more common in evenly ranked matchups, indicating competitiveness is strongly tied to parity
+- Post-COVID seasons showed shorter average match durations, suggesting changes in tournament structure and player conditioning
+- Countries such as India and China consistently produced longer, more competitive matches across tournaments

+---